Ilioinguinal Nerve Block

 Medication specifically for ilioinguinal nerve pain is the first line of therapy.
 These medications are similar to other drugs prescribed to treat neuropathic pain.
 Neuropathic pain can be caused when the nerve fibers become damaged, injured, or cannot properly function.

-Depending on injection results, future treatment can be considered, including nerve ablation (disrupts the nerve) and neuromodulation (pain control using spinal stimulation).
+Depending on injection results, future treatment can be considered, including nerve ablation (disables the nerve) and neuromodulation (pain control using spinal stimulation).

 To Learn More

-If you are interested in an ilioinguinal nerve block to manage your pain, please contact our pain management experts at The Spine and Pain Institute of New York.
+If you are interested in an ilioinguinal nerve block to manage your pain, please contact our pain management experts at The Spine and Pain Institute of New York in Manhattan, New York and Staten Island, New York.
 We would be happy to make an appointment for a consultation and provide additional information about other treatment options.